Residential IECC Cost Effectiveness Analysis and Results

 - Cost Analysis: A national overview of cost-effectiveness by climate zone.

 DOE assesses the cost-effectiveness of residential codes based on a life-cycle approach, balancing first costs against longer-term energy savings over the life of the home.
-More information on the DOE analysis is presented in the Technical Support Document, which documents the analytical approach, energy and cost savings analysis results, and other details regarding the Residential methodology.
+More information on the DOE analysis is presented in the Technical Support Document, which documents the analytical approach, energy and cost savings analysis results, and other details regarding the analysis methodology.
 The resulting simulation input and output files used in the analysis are available on the Residential Prototype Building Models page.

 For questions not covered in the report, or other concerns, please contact the Building Energy Codes Program help desk.